Aimini/hm-51/README.md

    - Keeping the hardware design on a smaller scale, which means that if we want to implement it using real commercially available DIP digital logic chips, we will not get a giant circuit.

 In fact, we only care about the correct behavior of the instructions.
 I have never considered it to be consistent with the standard hardware behavior.
 I also discarded many non-essential SFRs to keep the circuit compact.
-Therefore, before starting any software work, you should read the summary [Hardware Behaviors and Resources](##hardware-behaviors-and-resources).
+Therefore, before starting any software work, you should read the summary [Don't assume what hardware doing](#dont-assume-what-hardware-doing).

+The majority of this document is introduction of resources which in circuit simulation file. although the practical hardware is slightly differ to software simulation, I always put the hardware introduction into a separate file due to timing constraints and drive capabilities.

 ## Project Structure
   - **src**